AZ-X/AZ-X/README.md

 Seems like all the Asian Tigers are in the same boat except for Singapore because it's a city-state and allows for a lot of immigration.

 > ->This made me smile :-)

+Any there's nothing in the world
+That I would rather see
+Than your smile, my love

+> ->This made me smile :-)